-Send Form W-3, Transmittal of Wage and Tax Statements, the summary of all the W-2’s listed above to the IRS along with Copy A of all employee W-2s you issued in 2016 for calendar-year 2015.
+Send Form W-3, Transmittal of Wage and Tax Statements, the summary of all the W-2’s listed above to the IRS along with Copy A of all employee W-2’s you issued in 2016 for calendar-year 2017.

-Corporations (C, S, LLC operating as S) must file their 2015 calendar-year income tax return (Form 1120 or 1120-A, 1120-S).
-C corporations must pay taxes that are due.
+Partnerships and S Corporations (including LLC’s operating as an S) must file their 2017 calendar-year income tax return (1120-S or 1065).
+This includes the K-1’s that accrue to each partner entity.
 If you want an automatic six-month extension, file Form 7004, and deposit what you estimate you owe.
 An extension does not absolve an entity from having paid the taxes due.

 S corporation election.
-File Form 2553, Election by a Small Business Corporation, by this date to be treated as an S corp beginning with calendar-year 2016.
-If you miss this deadline, you will be stuck as a C entity (or a partnership)until calendar-year 2017.
+File Form 2553, Election by a Small Business Corporation, by this date to be treated as an S corp beginning with calendar-year 2018.
+If you miss this deadline, you will be stuck as a C entity (or a partnership) until calendar-year 2019.

 Payroll tax deposits for February are due if you’re not on a semiweekly deposit schedule.